patternfly/training-scenarios/tables/intro-table/step6.md

-In the next few steps, we'll dive into incorporating the Pagination component so users have more granular control over their view of the data.
+As we mentioned earlier, we can handle the case for large datasets on the interaction side, also.
+We can do this by incorporating pagination controls that give users more granular control over their view of the data.

 ## Task